jr-robotics/robo-gym/README.md

 #### Standard Installation

-**Requirements:** The Standard Installation requires a PC with Ubuntu 16.04.
+**Requirements:** The Standard Installation requires Ubuntu 16.04 or 18.04.

 The Standard Installation is intended to be used with Real Robots, for one or multiple Simulated Robots and for development purposes.